Aniket-J/Aniket-J.github.io/professional.md

 1. PhD Researcher, The Open University **(current)**

-My PhD deals with High Temperature Steels and how they perform over a long period of time (40 years+)
+My PhD deals with high-temperature performance materials and how they perform over a long period of time (40 years+) due to creep.

+Broadly, this can be divided into 3 phases:
+* Experimentation
+* Simulation
+* Machine learning

+The experiments involved are a departure from the conventionally used sub-size specimens in the industry.
+My research adopts miniaturized novel specimen geometries for these tests.
+Volumetrically, my specimens save xyz%

+{% include figure.html image="/assets/images/Website_professional_thesis.svg" caption="PhD summary" width="800" height="1000" %}

 2. Research Assistant, Imperial College London (NCS Project) **(current)**